Hyd y Cwrs nodweddiadol

 Of flexible duration, generally taking between two and five years.

 Assessment takes the form of coursework essays (120 credits).
-Each student will complete then a master’s dissertation (60 credits) which deals with an area of chosen study..
+The dissertation (60 credits) deals with an area of chosen study.

 Good Undergraduate degree 2.2 (UK) (equating to a mark of 56.5 or above).
 Degrees in law, the social sciences, or other similar subjects are preferred.
 Those from other disciplines or with suitable professional experience will be considered on an individual basis.

 Equivalent international qualifications are acceptable especially if ECTS evidence is available.
 Accreditation of Prior Learning (APL) and/or Accreditation of Experiential Prior Learning (APEL) are considered on an individual basis according to current University Regulations.